ADD Nashville Support Group

 ADDNashville Support Group meetings are currently meeting virtually via Zoom.
-We send links and instructions about how to access it (as well as suggestions to ensure we all feel comfortable in a virtual group setting) in the regular announcement going out Saturday morning - so be sure to check your inboxes!
+We send links and instructions about how to access it (as well as suggestions to ensure we all feel comfortable in a virtual group setting) in the regular announcements going out Saturday and Monday mornings – so be sure to check your inboxes!
 If you’re not already receiving emails, click to send me a request to be added to the list (and please confirm a diagnosis of ADHD).

 ADDNashville is a support group for adults diagnosed with attention deficit disorder.
-There is no cost, but you must have an actual diagnosis of ADD/ADHD in order to attend.
+There is no cost, but you must have a diagnosis of ADD/ADHD in order to attend.
 Attendees may bring a supportive guest (spouse, parent, etc.) up to two times upon approval from Terry.
 The group offers mutual support and an opportunity to share successful coping strategies.
 To sign up for email reminders of meetings, click to email me a request to be added to the list.
-Please put "Add me to the ADDNashville List" in the subject line, and confirm that you have a diagnosis of ADHD.
+Please put “Add me to the ADDNashville List” in the subject line, and confirm that you have a diagnosis of ADHD.

 The group is hosted by Terry M. Huff, LCSW, and Sara Skillen, COC®, CPO®.
 Additional details: